 A table of National Electricity Transmission System Warnings, set out in Appendix 1 to OC7, summarises the warnings and their usage.
 In the case of a conflict between the table and the provisions of the written text of OC7, the written text will prevail.

-OC7.4.8.2 Recipients Of National Electricity Transmission System Warnings
+OC7.4.8.2 Recipients of National Electricity Transmission System Warnings and National Electricity Transmission System Notices

-(a) Where National Electricity Transmission System Warnings, (except those relating to Demand Control Imminent and Embedded Generation Control Imminent), are applicable to System conditions or Events which have widespread effect, The Company will notify all Users under OC7.
+(a) Where National Electricity Transmission System Warnings and National Electricity Transmission System Notices, (except those relating to Demand Control Imminent and Embedded Generation Control Imminent), are applicable to System conditions or Events which have widespread effect, The Company will notify all Users under OC7.

-(b) Where in The Company’s judgement System conditions or Events may only have a limited effect, the National Electricity Transmission System Warning will as a minimum only be issued to those Users who are or may in The Company’s judgement be affected.
+(b) Where in The Company’s judgement System conditions or Events may only have a limited effect, the National Electricity Transmission System Warning or National Electricity System Notices will as a minimum only be issued to those Users who are or may in The Company’s judgement be affected.

 (c) Where a National Electricity Transmission System Warning - Demand Control Imminent is issued it will as a minimum only be sent to those Users who are likely to receive Demand Control instructions from The Company.